science-uab/mobile-programming/StillCamera/README.md

 - A text view showing the Yaw Rotation of your device on the 'z axis' (same as a Bubble Leveler)

 ## Note:
-THe captured image is storage on your external SD card path More extra features (for example Autofocus) will be added in the future.
-So please stay tuned!
+The captured image is storage on your external SD card path

-The minium target Android API 21 - 5.0(Lollipop)
+The minimum target Android API 21 - 5.0(Lollipop)
+PS: No further updates will be available for this application

-## Author: Copyright (c) Radu Goadă - January - 2018
+## Author: Copyright (c) Radu Goadă - January - 2018 email: radu.goada@gmail.com